mozilla/ecosystem-test-scripts/docs/reference-guides/metric_update_procedure.md

 Before updating the test metrics, ensure that:

-- Your development environment is setup with proper permissions (see [Developer Setup][5]).
+- Your development environment is setup with proper permissions (see [Developer Setup][Developer Setup Guide]).
 - You are on the latest version of the `main` branch
-- Your `config.ini` file in the root directory is up to date
+- Your `config.ini` file in the root directory is up-to-date
 - You have the latest raw data in the ecosystem-test-scripts root directory.
   - The raw data should be found in the `test_result_dir` specified in the config.ini file and is typically named `raw_data`.
-  - The latest raw data is available in the [ETE team folder][6]
+  - The latest raw data is available in the [ETE team folder][ETE Drive]

 ## 1. Scrape for New Raw Test Data